alexpreynolds/disjoint-windows/README.md

 The `walkers` and `priority_queue` elements prioritize getting high-scoring elements over getting more elements across the genomic space.

-These "greedy" methods stop returning elements around 50k elements, and so do not meet the 100k criterion.
-In the case of Walker's, it is likely that sampling with replacement will bias samples towards picking the same high-scoring elements, which will always get rejected either already being inserted, or being near an existing insertion.
-The max-heap method, on the other hand, does not sample randomly but picks the best elements first.
+These "greedy" methods stop returning elements around 49k elements, and so do not meet the 100k-element criterion.

+In the case of Walker's, it is likely that sampling-with-replacement will bias samples towards picking the same high-scoring elements, which will always get rejected, having either already been inserted, or being near an existing insertion.

+The max-heap method, on the other hand, does not sample randomly, but picks the best elements first.
 These high-value intervals tend to clump together.
-Those that are subsequently popped will be likely get rejected, being close enought to best elements that have been inserted.
-This exhausts the queue of intervals to test.
+Those that are subsequently popped after the first high-scoring intervals are likely to be rejected, being sufficiently close to elements that have already been inserted.
+This will quickly exhaust the queue of intervals to test.

 ### Good news

-The weighted-interval scheduling approach of `wis_via_iteration` generates ~112k non-overlapping elements over our test input, and so we are able to return 100k non-overlapping intervals.
+The weighted-interval scheduling approach of `wis_via_iteration` generates ~104k non-overlapping elements over our test input, and so we are able to return 100k high-scoring, non-overlapping intervals.

-We can look at the signal distribution in the original windows:
+We can use the `wis_via_iteration_summaries` target to compare the baseline signal distribution in the original windows against the distribution in our 104k- and 100k-window subsets.

+Here is the observed baseline:

 ```
-$ cut -f4 ../data/windows.max.25k.bed | Rscript -e 'summary (as.numeric (readLines ("stdin")))'
+$ cut -f4 ../data/windows.fixed.25k.bed | Rscript -e 'summary (as.numeric (readLines ("stdin")))'
    Min.
 1st Qu.
 Median    Mean 3rd Qu.
 Max.
- 0.1354  0.4100  1.1727  2.3122  3.7394  9.9204
+0.05247 0.30294 0.36386 0.92198 0.73372 9.92041
 ```

-We would expect (and we observe) that the ~112k `wis_via_iteration` subset has a better signal profile, as we are picking high-score intervals:
+We would expect (and we observe) that the ~104k `wis_via_iteration` subset (no `k` specified) has a better signal profile, as we are picking a locally optimal set of high-score intervals:

 ```
-$ cut -f4 ../results/output.all.bed | Rscript -e 'summary (as.numeric (readLines ("stdin")))'
+$ cut -f4 ../results/output.wis_via_iteration.all.bed | Rscript -e 'summary (as.numeric (readLines ("stdin")))'
    Min.
 1st Qu.
 Median    Mean 3rd Qu.
 Max.
- 0.1673  0.5035  2.0201  2.8866  4.8378  9.9204
+0.09265 0.38719 0.92402 2.17034 3.50988 9.92041
 ```

-As expected, the use of a priority queue to filter these down to 100k elements returns a better overall signal:
+As expected, the use of a priority queue to filter these 104k elements down to a 100k subset returns a better overall signal distribution:

 ```
-$ cut -f4 ../results/output.bed | Rscript -e 'summary (as.numeric (readLines ("stdin")))'
+$ cut -f4 ../results/output.wis_via_iteration.100k.bed | Rscript -e 'summary (as.numeric (readLines ("stdin")))'
    Min.
 1st Qu.
 Median    Mean 3rd Qu.
 Max.
- 0.4046  0.8628  2.6131  3.2338  5.2530  9.9204
+ 0.2884  0.4100  1.0608  2.2542  3.6608  9.9204
 ```